Smoked Ham

 This post may contain affiliate links.
 See my disclosure policy.

-This impressive smoked ham features a tasty dry rub, basting sauce, and finishing glaze, instantly making it an eye-catching holiday centerpiece.
-It’s surprisingly easy to make and even easier to eat!
+My impressive smoked ham recipe features a tasty dry rub, basting sauce, and the most incredible glaze!
+It’s SO easy to make and even easier to eat!

 Love smoker recipes?
-Try smoked leg of lamb, smoked chicken breast, and smoked pork loin.
+Try smoked leg of lamb, smoked chicken breast, smoked beef tenderloin, and smoked pork loin.

 Table of Contents